 Fancy staying right on the beach?
-Book a beachfront condo or villa and aside from the stunning sunsets you’ll be able to make the most of pristine sands, clear warm waters and natural attractions all around.
+Book a beachfront condo or villa and as well as the stunning sunsets, you’ll be able to make the most of pristine sands, clear warm waters, and natural attractions all around.
 What’s more, it doesn’t have to be expensive.
 There are plenty of vacation rental companies offering great-value accommodation in this corner of Florida.
-You can rent a 6-person condo in Destin from around $150 per night – that’s just $25 per person!
+You can rent a 6-person condo in Destin for around $150 per night – that’s just $25 per person!

 Get up close to butterflies

 Located at the University of Florida in Gainsville, the Florida Museum of Natural History offers an array of fascinating exhibits.
-It’s home to more than 50 million artefacts and specimens including fossils, historic relics and the award-winning Butterfly Rainforest.
+It’s home to more than 50 million artifacts and specimens including fossils, historic relics, and the award-winning Butterfly Rainforest.
 In a huge outdoor enclosure attached to the museum, the rainforest houses more than 50 species of butterflies and moths from around the world.
-There are live butterfly releases every weekday at 2pm and on weekends at 2pm and 3pm.
+There are live butterfly releases every weekday at 2 pm and on weekends at 2 pm and 3 pm.

 Make a splash at a natural spring

 Located along the Santa Fe River, Gilchrist Blue Springs is a state park with six beautiful natural springs, the largest of which produces around 44 million gallons of water per day.
-Swimming, tubing and snorkeling are all popular at the park, as are camping, hiking and picnicking.
-Whilst there, you’re likely to see a diverse array of wildlife including turtles, fish, birds and manatee.
+Swimming, tubing, and snorkeling are all popular at the park, as are camping, hiking, and picnicking.
+Whilst there, you’re likely to see a diverse array of wildlife including turtles, fish, birds, and manatees.

 Explore Florida’s capital city

-Discover the capital city of Tallahassee where a deck atop the 22-storey New Capitol tower offers sweeping views over the hilly city.
-Home to several universities, Tallahassee also has a 10-block historic district, along with museums, parks, art galleries and a natural-habitat zoo.
+Discover the capital city of Tallahassee where a deck atop the 22-story New Capitol tower offers sweeping views over the hilly city.
+Home to several universities, Tallahassee also has a 10-block historic district, along with museums, parks, and art galleries.
 For free things to do head to places like Lake Ella, an essential spot for both locals and passersby to see for themselves.
-Also worth a visit is Cascades Park with its sloped hills, amphitheater and self-guided walking tour.
+Also worth a visit is Cascades Park with its sloping hills, amphitheater, and self-guided walking tour.

 Watch a duck race

-Head to the town of Branford around July 4th and you can check out the town’s free festivities including live music, a colorful parade and a duck race along the Suwannee River.
+Head to the town of Branford around July 4th and you can check out the town’s free festivities including live music, a colorful parade, and a duck race along the Suwannee River.
 There’s also kayak racing, and a special fireworks show in the evening – all for free!
-Explore the rest of Branford and you’ll find quirky antiques stores, a cool cave-diving playground and plenty of fishing spots (watch out for the giant, jumping sturgeon!).
+Explore the rest of Branford and you’ll find quirky antique stores, a cool cave-diving playground, and plenty of fishing spots (watch out for the giant, jumping sturgeon!).

 Explore Florida’s favorite island

 Just off the coast of northeast Florida, Amelia Island is easy to reach but hard to forget.
-Home to more than 13 miles of gorgeous beaches, abundant wildlife and pristine waters, this barrier island has long been a favourite with locals and visitors alike.
-Stroll, swim or just soak up the sights at the uncrowded Atlantic beaches, kayak through the scenic marshes, or ride a bike trail through one of the preserved areas that surround the island.
+Home to more than 13 miles of gorgeous beaches, abundant wildlife, and pristine waters, this barrier island has long been a favorite with locals and visitors alike.
+Stroll, swim, or just soak up the sights at the uncrowded Atlantic beaches, kayak through the scenic marshes, or ride a bike trail through one of the preserved areas that surround the island.